How to conduct a successful grievance

 Once you know to whom the letter is to be written, you should head it like any other formal letter you would send, except you should include the words “Formal Grievance” as the heading.

-Summarise what you are complaining about
+Summarise the issues you are raising

 Set out exactly the behaviour of your employer that you wish to complain about, in chronological order, giving as many facts as possible.
 In employment law, the key facts would be: